Code-Institute-Submissions/Gomsur-roberts-bike-rentals/readme.md

 * As a user I want to easily navigate and find what im looking for

+## Security For Robert's Bike Rentals

+Robert's Bike Rentals has a few simple security rules.

+    [`superadmins`] only superadmins can manage bikes and accounts

+    [`superadmins`] only superadmins may return other user's rentals

+    [`authenticated`] only authenticated users can reserve a bike

+    [`authenticated`] only authenticated users can their own rentals

+    [`authenticated`] authenticated user sessions are invalidated after two minutes of inactivity and the user must re-authenticate

 ## Known Bugs

 the following are bugs currently known within the robert's rental bikes application.